aixoss/aix-puppet/README.md

   into ./manifests/init.pp.<br>
  Each step persists its results into a yaml file, which can be found into 'root' directory used for storing downloaded iFix.<br>
- All yaml file can be reused between two executions, to spare time if ever the external conditions have not changed, this is controlled thru the 'clean' parameter which needs then to be set to 'no'.
+ All yaml files can be reused between two executions, to spare time if ever the external conditions have not changed, this is controlled thru the 'clean' parameter which needs then to be set to 'no'.
 By default it is set to 'true', meaning the previously computed yaml files are not used.<br>